-Appendix B: Articles of Incorporation and Corporate Bylaws (New Charter Petitioner Guidance, Pg.18)
+Appendix B: Articles of Incorporation and Corporate Bylaws (New Charter Petitioner Guidance, Pg.22-23)

 - a.
 Articles of incorporation are filed with the secretary of state prior to submitting the petition for review by the PCSC.
 The petition includes a signed copy of the articles. - b.
-Included bylaws outline a clear process for selection of members of the school's board of directors, including: number and designation of seats, board member terms, elections vs. appointments, nomination and voting procedures, eligible voters, applicable definitions, etc.
+Included bylaws are signed and outline a clear process for selection of members of the school's board of directors, including: number and designation of seats, board member terms, elections vs. appointments, nomination and voting procedures, eligible voters, applicable definitions, etc.